sahishnuk2/tp/docs/UserGuide.md

     - Navigate to the folder where your LambdaLab `.jar` file is located.
     - Look for a folder named `data`.
     - Inside, you'll find a file called `LambdaLab.json` - this contains all your student records.
+    - Another file you'll find is one called `timeslots.json` - this contains all the timeslots you have recorded
 2. Install LambdaLab on your new computer:
     - Download the `.jar` file and place it in your desired folder.
     - Run it once to generate the initial file structure.